 Under section 124A of the Anti-Discrimination Act 1977 it is an offence for the President or staff of Anti-Discrimination NSW to disclose information obtained during the exercise of functions under the Anti-Discrimination Act 1977.”

-In only one of the media articles I have read thus far, was reference made to an increase in the number of calls to police.
+In only one of the media articles I read, prior to uploading this post, was reference made to an increase in the number of calls to police.
 This did not relate to increases in the number of charges laid, nor punishments meted out, but rather to queries made by people concerned about a perceived threat of DV.

 I would suggest, as have others, that domestic violence is the feminist lobby’s primary cash-cow.
 Consider too, for example, the salary of DV agency bosses such as Sandra Horley, who is reported to receive a remuneration package of more than £210,000.
 The British Prime Minister is currently paid approx. £155,000.

-To base government policy, even just one-off hand-outs of public money, based on unverified allegations, is at best naïve.
+To base government policy, even just one-off hand-outs of public money, on unverified allegations, is at best naïve.
 And when such claims are being provided by individuals with a vested interest in promoting a public view of a problem that they assert to be large & growing.
-Well, one might label such vested interest ‘ideological bias’, ‘pecuniary interest’, or worse (as per the flow-chart below).
+Well, one might label such vested interest ‘ideological bias’, ‘pecuniary interest’, or worse as per the flow-chart below (Source).
 But whatever you call it, it is by no means competent, objective, unbiased research.

 It is particularly annoying that whilst the feminist-saturated domestic violence industry is loudly proclaiming a jump in violence in the home, they are maintaining their silence with respect to the reality of female-perpetrated assaults/abuse of men and children.